-40.30 Medical and dental staff on the first pay spine will continue to have their remuneration recommended by the Review Body on Doctors' and Dentists' Remuneration.
+40.24 The remuneration of medical and dental staff on the first pay spine is recommended by the Review Body on Doctors' and Dentists' Remuneration.

-Equal pay and implementation of review body recommendations
+Implementation of review body recommendations

-- 40.31 Both review bodies will be expected to take into account the principle of equal pay for work of equal value when formulating their recommendations - 40.32 Final decisions on implementation of recommendations of either pay review body are a matter for the Prime Minister and relevant health ministers.
+40.25 Final decisions on implementation of recommendations of either pay review body are a matter for the Prime Minister and relevant health ministers.